ecoAPM/WiFiSurveyor/README.md

 ## Quick Start

-1. Download and extract the [latest release](https://github.com/ecoAPM/WiFiSurveyor/releases/latest) for your operating system
+1. Download and extract the [latest release](https://github.com/ecoAPM/WiFiSurveyor/releases) for your operating system

 1. Extract the archive to your directory of choice

-1. From a command line, run:
+1. Launch the executable for your OS:
    - `WiFiSurveyor.exe` on Windows
    - `WiFiSurveyor` on MacOS
-   - `sudo WiFiSurveyor` on Linux (must be `root`)
+   - `sudo ./WiFiSurveyor` on Linux (must be `root`)

 1. Wait for the app to appear in your browser